prometheus/client_java/README.md

 Using the default registry with variables that are `static` is ideal since registering a metric with the same name is not allowed and the default registry is also itself static.
 You can think of registering a metric, more like registering a definition (as in the `TYPE` and `HELP` sections).
-The metric 'definition' internally hold the samples that are reported and pulled out by Prometheus.
+The metric 'definition' internally holds the samples that are reported and pulled out by Prometheus.
 Here is an example of registering a metric that has no labels.

 ```java